 - Minerals (potassium, zinc and iron)

-Cucumbers’ primary benefits come from the fact that they are 95% water.
-This not only makes it one of the lowest vegetables in calories, but it also make it one of the most alkaline foods in nature.
+Cucumbers’ primary benefits come from the fact that they’re 95% water.
+This not only makes them one of the lowest vegetables in calories, but it also make it one of the most alkaline foods in nature.

-Cucumbers contain important amounts of antioxidants like lignans, which have been associated with preventing chronic diseases.
+In addition, cucumbers contain significant amounts of antioxidants like lignans, which have been associated with preventing chronic diseases.

-The best part about them is that they are so versatile that they can be included in your diet in several different ways.
+The best part about them is that they’re so versatile you can include them in your diet in several different ways.
 This makes it a great base for an alkaline diet.